Skip to main content

 04

-Specific estimates for your problem type and data volume: training compute, infrastructure requirements, and calendar time for execution.
-What the build will cost, how long it will take, and what resources it requires — so you can budget and plan before you commit, not after.
+Cost ranges for your problem type and data volume: training compute, infrastructure requirements, and calendar time per intervention.
+What it will cost, how long it will take, and what the intervention is designed to address, agreed before any build commitment.

 01